Valur Gíslason

-Valur Fannar Gíslason (born 8 September 1977) is an Icelandic former footballer who played for a defender and midfielder.
+Valur Fannar Gíslason (born 8 September 1977) is an Icelandic former footballer who played as a defender and midfielder.

 Club career

 Born in Reykjavík, Valur played for Fram, Arsenal, Brighton & Hove Albion, Strømsgodset, Fylkir, Valur, Haukar and Vatnaliljur.

 International career

 Valur represented Iceland at under-16, under-17, under-19 and under-21 youth levels, and also earned 5 caps for the senior team.